ralphboadi/ralphboadi/README.md

 - 🔁 **Order Count**: Reflects buying frequency
 - 🌍 **Region & Segment**: Business categorization

+## KEY INSIGHTS
+- Top 10% of customers genereate over 40% of total profit.
+- High value customers are concentrated in the "Corporate" and "Consumer" segments.
+- Profitablity varies significantly by region.
+The West region has the highest averrage profit per customer.
+The Central region has many frequent but lower-profit customers.

-Using these, we assign each customer a segment label (e.g., Platinum, Gold, Silver) based on performance.
+Using these, we assign each customer a segment label (Platinum, Gold, Silver) based on performance.

 ## SQL Queries